 Join our movement*.

 *Maybe on Instagram!
 We are sharing our citizen-led urbanism stories.
-From Songdo and Hanoi, to Amsterdam and New Orleans, we collected stories about citizens appropriating their local public spaces and how we can create meaning in places.
+From Songdo and Hanoi, to Amsterdam and New Orleans, we collected stories about communities appropriating their local public spaces and how we can create meaning in places.
 They illustrate small but impactful ways that ordinary citizens humanise our cities.
 Share your stories using #smallshift